Tasmania Endemic Birds and Mammals Tour - Saturday 30 January to Monday 8 February 2021

 The itinerary: Whilst we aim to follow the itinerary as planned, please note that the itinerary provided should only be used as a guideline.
 Depending on individual trip circumstances, weather, and local information, the exact itinerary may not be strictly adhered to.
 The guides reserve the right to make changes to the itinerary as they see fit.

-The pelagic boat trip: This activity is weather dependant and we are unable to guarantee that we will get out to sea.
-Tasmanian pelagic trips have very rarely been cancelled, but while we will do what we can to reschedule if the weather is not suitable, no guarantees can be made in this regard.
-A day of birding on the Tasman Peninsula will be provided if we are unable to go to sea.
+The pelagic: This activity is weather dependant and there is no guarantees made that this will definitely run.
+While we will do what we can to reschedule if the weather is not suitable no guarantees can be made in this regard.
+An excellent day of birding on the Tasman Peninsula will be provided as an alternative if th pelagic is unable to run.